- Men's Health

 Watch the booze

 Alcohol is well-known for being full of sugar, but as long as you stick to the guidelines it’s OK to enjoy your favourite tipple – red wine especially has a low glycaemic index.
-Men should consume no more than 3-4 units per day, and women 2-3 units per day.
+Men should consume no more than 2-3 units per day, and the same for women.

 Other changes you can make